Which One Comes First?

 And we all need to know about the so popular, artificial sweetener aspartame.
 The study reported on this but it was not allowed due to it being such a controversial area.
 Ooooooh!

-Avoiding the food that triggers you is the only way to help prevent a migraine attack starting from an allergic reaction.
+Reducing migraine allergy symptoms can be tricky.
+Avoiding triggers is the only way to help prevent a migraine attack caused from an allergic reaction.

 There are other allergy elimination techniques that I have tried like N.A.E.T. but after almost 2 years of treatments I had no reduction in my migraines at all.